wljungbergh/mpc-trajectory-generator/README.md

 The algorithm can be run by running [main.py](src/main.py), make sure to set `build=True` if the NPMC solver hasn't been built before.
 By changing `g = graphs.get_graph(complexity=11)` to a different complexity, different predefined scenarios can be run.
 Different configuration exist in [configs](configs) and which to use is specified by changing the filename `config_fn = 'default.yaml'` to something different. **Note**, some of the config parameters require a rebuild of the NMPC solver to take effect.

-New scenarios can be added to [graphs.py](src/visibility/graphs.py) and by changing selected scenario in [main.py](src/main.py) as described above.
+New scenarios can be added to [graphs.py](src/visibility/graphs.py) and tested by changing selected scenario in [main.py](src/main.py) as described above.
+Scenarios can easily be created by using the GUI implemented in [draw_graph.py](src/utils/draw_graph.py) and appedning the output to [graphs.py](src/visibility/graphs.py).